tyrchen/jobs/contents/pages/aboutme.markdown

   - ["Javascript", "four"]
   - ["HTML/CSS", "three"]
   - ["Assembly", "three"]
-framework_skills:
-  - ["Django", "five"]
-  - ["node", "three"]
-  - ["Octopress/Wintersmith", "four"]
-  - ["Meteor", "five"]
 which: "about"
 ---

-That's enough of talking about myself in the third person. you may want to look at my [resume](http://linkedin.com/in/tyrchen/) in linkedin.
+This page is pretty trivial.
+You may just want to look at my [resume](http://linkedin.com/in/tyrchen/) in linkedin.
 If you are curious about what I've done in the past year, here's a [summary](/posts/2012-12-28-retrospect-of-the-year-2012.html).
 If you still want to know more about me, read on.

 ## High mover